subtitulamos/subtitulamos/README.md

         }
     }

-    # Define fastcgi pass upstream (php-fpm must be configured to listen on a unix socket)
+    # Define fastcgi pass upstream (php-fpm must be configured to listen on a unix socket, which it is by default)
     upstream php {
         server unix:</path/to/php-fpm/socket/file>;
     }